Picosun ALD technology

 ALD enables our modern, mobile and connected life.

 The number of ALD applications has grown exponentially over the past few years.
 Nowadays, in conjunction with the Moore’s law and constantly decreasing IC (integrated circuit) device size, ALD is the only method with which the functional material layers thin enough but still of the highest quality, uniformity, conformality, and structural integrity, can be manufactured on the nanometer-scale features and high aspect ratio structures common in today’s memory, logic, and hard drive components.
 In short, ALD enables our modern mobile communication devices and more and more compact and efficient computers.

 In addition to IC component manufacturing, other large scale industrial applications for ALD can be found in sensor, LED and other III-V device, and MEMS (microelectromechanical systems) manufacturing.
-ALD films are also used in optics and optoelectronics, antitarnishing and wear protection, and renewable energy applications such as solar power, and the method offers novel solutions for corrosion protection, energy storage and production (e.g. advanced thin film batteries and fuel cells), biocompatibe and bioactive surface functionalization of medical devices and implants, ecological packaging materials, moisture- and gas-tight encapsulant layers, decorative coatings, hydrophobic coatings, and anti-cracking layers for glass.
+ALD films are also used in optics and optoelectronics, anti-tarnishing and corrosion protection, and renewable energy applications such as solar power, and the method offers novel solutions for energy storage and production (e.g. advanced thin film batteries and fuel cells), biocompatible and bioactive surface functionalization of medical devices and implants, ecological packaging materials, moisture- and gas-tight encapsulant layers, decorative coatings, and hydrophobic/hydrophilic coatings.